xiaoyiqingz/phpcd.vim/README.md

  1. Install and configure the [Vim-Plug](https://github.com/junegunn/vim-plug) plugin manager, [follow the instructions here](https://github.com/junegunn/vim-plug/blob/master/README.md)
  2. Add the following line to your `.vimrc`:

-   Plug 'lvht/phpcd.vim'
+   `Plug 'lvht/phpcd.vim'`

  3. Source your `.vimrc` with `:so %` or otherwise reload your vim
  4. Run the `:PlugInstall` commmand
- 5. use phpcd to complete PHP
+ 5. use phpcd to complete PHP:

-   autocmd FileType php setlocal omnifunc=phpcd#CompletePHP
+  `autocmd FileType php setlocal omnifunc=phpcd#CompletePHP`

 ## Usage